Latest NewsTweets by @Westonprimary

 Our aim to teach and educate about diversity is reflected in our curriculum and events throughout our school calendar.
 Children are encouraged to share their life experiences of their own cultures and ask questions regarding the faiths and beliefs of others, whilst, given opportunities to reflect.
 We encourage children to question the world around them in a respectful way.
 Our RE curriculum enables children to do this by exploring the various religions of the world and considering their own views in relation to these.
 We promote awareness and tolerance of others and celebrate diversity promoting real reflection in a meaningful manner.

-At Weston-under-Penyard CE Primary School we will actively challenge children, staff or parents who express opinions that are contrary to fundamental British values including extremist views.
+We will actively challenge children, staff or parents who express opinions that are contrary to fundamental British values including extremists’ views.
 Staff regularly review the curriculum to ensure that it promotes the areas above.
 It also ensures that pupils are taught about key events and figures in history.
 Events during the year celebrate culturally diverse occasions and memorable events taking place in the country.